 The philosophical theory of Five Phases has been widely used in traditional Chinese medicine to describe the medicinal influence in human physiology, pathology, psychology, diagnosis, treatment, and herbology.
 However, the bottom line and main key is still “balance.”
 The traditional Chinese medicine mainly emphasizes on the holistic approach and the balance of Yin and Yang which are the roots of all the phenomena in the universe.
 Anything in this world requires a balance.
 For example, balancing your car tires, balancing your business finance, balancing your daily nutritional diets, etc. So balance means nothing is too much or too little.
 The Chinese philosophies have always been centralized and emphasized on the notion of balance, hence, the Doctrine of Mean (“Zhong Yong Zhi Dao”，中庸之道).
 Therefore, the balance within the single element system itself should be maintained while the balance among the five element systems should also be kept in order to maintain a healthy human constitution both physiologically and psychologically.

 Any imbalance within its own system functions or between any of the five element systems could lead to many potential complications.
 In the first chapter of the Su Wen 素問 (Basic Questions) volume of Huang Di Nei Jing 黃帝內經 (the Yellow Emperor’s Inner Classics), Qi Bo 岐伯 states that “in the past, the people practiced Tao, the Way of Life.
 They understood the principle of balance as represented by the transformations of the energies of the universe.
 They formulated exercises to promote energy flow to harmonize them with the universe.
 They ate a balanced diet at regular times, arose and retired at regular hours, avoided overstressing their bodies and minds, and refrained from overindulgence of all kinds.
 They maintained well-being of body and mind; thus, it is not surprising that they lived over one hundred years of age.”
-From this passage, we see that the principle of balance is the key to a healthy constitution and it is very important to maintain a balanced lifestyle and mindset which perhaps is also the Doctrine of Mean of life.
+From this passage, we see that the principle of balance is the key to a healthy constitution and it is very important to maintain a balanced lifestyle and mindset which perhaps is also the Doctrine of Mean of life in general.